ProjectPixilian/.github/profile/README.md

 [![Download Shikigami](https://img.shields.io/badge/coming%20soon-blue)](#)

-> Welcome to Project Shikigami!
+> Welcome to Project Pixilian!

 > We are just an another AOSP fork Project with little changes backed with our android community